Tristan Knowles: Paralympics

 Knowles was part of the silver medal-winning Australia men's national wheelchair basketball team at the 2004 Summer Paralympics.
 He was also part of the gold medal-winning Australia men's national wheelchair basketball team at the 2008 Summer Paralympics, for which he received a Medal of the Order of Australia.

 In October 2011, Knowles was named as part of the senior national squad that would compete at the Paralympic qualifying tournament for the 2012 Summer Paralympics.
 At the 2012 Summer Paralympics he was part of the Australian men's wheelchair team that won silver.
 In 2016, he was selected for the 2016 Summer Paralympics in Rio de Janeiro, his fourth games, where his team, The Rollers, finished sixth.

 At the 2020 Tokyo Paralympics, the Rollers finished fifth with a win–loss record of 4–4.
 At the 2024 Paris Paralympics, he was a member of the Rollers that finished fifth with a win/loss record of 3-3.

 World Championships

 Knowles was part of the 2006 national squad that finished third at the World Championships.

 In 2009, he was part of the national side that competed at the Rollers World Challenge.
 In the match against Japan, he scored 15 points.

 He was a member of the Australia men's national wheelchair basketball team that won the gold medal at the 2010 Wheelchair Basketball World Championship and 2014 Wheelchair Basketball World Championships.
 In 2018, he was a member of the Rollers that won the bronze medal at 2018 Wheelchair Basketball World Championship in Hamburg, Germany.

+He was a member of the Rollers that won the gold medal at the 2026 Wheelchair Basketball World Championships in Ottawa, Canada.